gayaks/essearchdemo-lambda-apigateway/README.md

 1. Automation of the aws infrastructure through scripts.
 2. Encryption of AWS Environment variables using KMS.
-3. Implmenting API Gateway Custom Authorizers to control access to the endpoint.
+3. Implmenting API Gateway Custom Authorizers to control access to the endpoint from clients.

 # Please treat this as a Proof of concept and can be improved.